Uttaradit: History

 In the past, Mueang District was called Bang Pho Tah It.
 It grew rapidly due to its harbor.
 King Rama V ordered the capital moved from Phi Chai District to Muang District.
 Next, in the reign of King Rama VI, the king ordered the incorporation of Mueang District into Uttaradit Province.

+Throughout its history, many fires have occurred in the center of Uttaradit.
+In 1932 and 1965, there were fires that occurred at Bang Pho Market and Wat Tha Thanon, both of which were located adjacent to each other.
+As a result, houses and commercial buildings, both built of wood and concrete were destroyed by the fire.
+From 1968 until 1975, the province was served by the Uttaradit Airport, which serviced a one round-trip flight per day between Don Mueang and Uttaradit by Thai Airways.

+In 1983, a second major fire had started in a two-storey commercial building with wooden row housing.
+Villagers from the houses hurriedly removed their belongings from the building.
+The fire later spread around Wat Tha Than, especially near the clock tower located in front of the Uttaradit Railway Station.
+Most of the wooden row houses in the town were engulfed by flames, and eventually the fire subsided when it was controlled by responding fire trucks.
+Fortunately, Wat Luang Por Phet remained undamaged from the fire, whicn brought a great surprise to the people of Uttaradit.

+According to locals, the fire was so big, that the smoke could be seen from 13 kilometers away.
+The fire trucks that fought the blaze are still used to this day.

 Climate

 Uttaradit used to hold the record for the highest temperature ever recorded in Thailand: 44.5 °C observed at Uttaradit on 27 April 1960.
 This was broken when temperatures in Mae Hong Son reached 44.6 °C on 28 April 2016.

 Uttaradit has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and very warm.
 Temperatures rise until April, which is very hot with an average daily maximum of 38.2 °C. The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

 Transport

 Uttaradit is served by a station on the State Railway of Thailand.
 The nearest airport is at Phitsanulok.